Learn how SEL (Social-Emotional Learning) in education is challenging—and changing—kids today.

 Stone suggests several other specific SEL strategies for children’s ministry.

 Choose a leader of the week, either from the entire group or from within each small group.
 Ask the other kids why they think you chose this child, and then explain, “Mark helped [this person]” or “Morgan handled [this disappointment] so well.”
 Make sure over the course of the year you choose each child at least once.
 This is a powerful way to connect personally with each child.

 Seek out jobs.

-Seek out jobs within your ministry or within the larger church that children can volunteer for: helping with snacks, passing out napkins, assisting with the setup of chairs.
+Seek out jobs within your church that children can volunteer for: helping with snacks, passing out napkins, assisting with the setup of chairs.
 Encourage kids to come up with some of the jobs or tasks.